It’s the end of agencies as we know it.

 Uniqueness and results.

-If you're running an agency, you know these problems exist
+If you're managing an agency, you understand these problems

 What exactly are you supposed to do?